gagejustins/gagejustins.github.io/_posts/2016-12-27-growth-us-healthcare.md

 # Conclusion

 There are a number of solid reasons why these costs have been growing, including increasing procedure costs, more expensive equipment, ill-structured incentives, and the employer provider model.
 This project doesn’t address any of that, and is just meant to visualize what’s been happening since 1960.
 I hope it’s helpful!
-If you have any questions or comments, [email me](mailto:gagejustins@gmail.com) or shout at @jgage718.
+If you have any questions or comments, [email me](mailto:gagejustins@gmail.com) or shout at @itunpredictable.